 Under what circumstances, if any, will the Pay Body consider paying the Headteacher a salary up to 25% above the maximum of the HTG?

-What recommendations will the Pay Body consider regarding the number of points progression for the Headteacher, deputy and assistant heads following a successful performance review?
+Remove the following if not retaining performance related pay; What recommendations will the Pay Body consider regarding the number of points progression for the Headteacher, deputy and assistant heads following a successful performance review?

 The Pay Body may decide to review the salary arrangements for the leadership group at any time.]